 A Rough Diamond

-As a child Johnny (Sean Patrick Flanery) was left an orphan when his father died but was taken in by his father's diamond mining business partner Jacob Van der Byl (Roy Scheider).
-But when Jacob realised that not only was his own son, Benedict (Michael Easton), always coming second to Johnny but that his daughter Tracey (Alyssa Milano) loved Johnny he banished him from the home.
+As a child Johnny (Sean Patrick Flanery - Simply Irresistible) was taken in by his father's diamond mining business partner Jacob Van der Byl (Roy Scheider - Chain of Command) when his father died leaving him an orphan.
+But when Jacob realised that not only was his own son, Benedict (Michael Easton), always coming second to Johnny but that his daughter Tracey (Alyssa Milano - Commando) was in love with Johnny he banished him from the home.
 That is until many years later when having become a top geologist Johnny is invited back to the home by Jacob for Tracey's wedding.
-But Jacob has ulterior motives other than to throw a cat amongst the pigeon as he is dying and knows that Johnny is better suited to run his vast empire than Benedict.
+But Jacob has ulterior motives other than to throw a cat amongst the pigeon as he is dying and knows that Johnny is better suited to run his vast business empire than Benedict.
 Less than impressed the already crooked Benedict, who is siphoning of diamonds from the business, plans to take Johnny down by making his expensive diamond dredging operation a failure and then take over the business himself.

 Most of why "The Diamond Hunters" ends up easy to watch actually rests in the casting as both Alyssa Milano and Sean Patrick Flanery are likeable and that transfers to their characters whilst Michael Easton comes across as your classic villain, greasy long black hair and generally negative about everything.
 Yes the characters are pretty basic but in truth when a movie is as simple as "The Diamond Hunters" over complicated characters would be out of place.